syntevo/docs/src/SmartGit/Manual/GUI/Repository/Repositories-Directories-and-Files.md

 # Repositories, Directories and Files

 The *Repositories view* shows all local repositories known to SmartGit in a tree structure.
-Repositories which are opened by SmartGit will appear in **Bold** in this window, and the directory structure, and states of folders in the repository Working Tree will appear nested underneath each opened repository.
+Repositories which are opened by SmartGit will appear in bold in this window, and the directory structure, and states of folders in the repository Working Tree will appear nested underneath each opened repository.

 Similarly, the *Files view* displays the status of your working tree (and Index).

-Double clicking a repository in the *Repositories view* will open the repository - this is usually quick, although SmartGit may take a while to open a large repository.
+Double clicking a repository in the *Repositories view* will open the repository -- this is usually quick, although SmartGit may take a while to open a large repository.

-For a reference on what the various state colours and and icons mean, please consult:
+For a reference on what the various state colours and icons mean, please consult:

 - [Primary Directory States](#directory-states) for the primary directory states in the [Repositories view](../Repositories-View.md).
 - [File States](#file-states) for the possible file states.